HarishDubbaka/Docker-k8s/Day13/Readme.md

-# Docker Swarm – Beginner Guide
+# Docker Swarm and Kubernetes Overview

-## What is Docker Swarm?

-Docker Swarm is Docker’s **native container orchestration tool**.
-It comes integrated with the Docker Engine, so you don’t need separate installation.

-Swarm lets you combine multiple Docker hosts into a **single virtual cluster**, making it easier to deploy, manage, and scale containerized applications.

-In short, Docker Swarm helps you:
+## Docker Swarm Architecture

-- Run containers across multiple machines
-- Manage them centrally
-- Scale services easily
+Docker Swarm allows you to deploy applications as **stacks of services**, while Docker handles scheduling, networking, and availability.
+The core building blocks of Docker Swarm are **Nodes**, **Services**, and **Tasks**.

+A Swarm consists of at least **one node** (physical or virtual machine) running Docker version **1.12 or later**.
+For cluster state persistence and leader election, Docker Swarm uses the **Raft consensus algorithm**.

 ---

-## Why Docker Swarm?

-Docker Swarm is designed for **simplicity and speed**, making it a great choice for small to medium-scale environments.

-### Features of Docker Swarm

-- **Simple and Fast**
-  Easy to set up and quick to deploy applications.

-- **Decentralized Access**
-  Multiple managers can share responsibility for cluster state.

-- **Secure Communication**
-  TLS encryption between manager and worker nodes.

-- **Built-in Load Balancing**
-  Requests are automatically distributed across service replicas.

-- **Scalability**
-  Scale services up or down with a single command.

-- **Rollback Support**
-  Revert services to previous stable versions if updates fail.

----

-## Docker Swarm Architecture

-In Docker Swarm, applications are declared as **services**, and Docker handles scheduling and execution across nodes.

-### Core Components
+## Core Components

 - **Docker Nodes**
 - **Docker Services**
 - **Docker Tasks**

-A Swarm requires at least **one node** (physical or virtual machine running Docker 1.12+).

 ---

 ## Docker Nodes

-A **node** is any machine that participates in the Swarm cluster.
+A **node** is any machine that participates in a Docker Swarm cluster.

 ### Types of Nodes

-- **Manager Nodes**
+#### Manager Nodes
 - Manage the Swarm cluster
-  - Maintain cluster state (using Raft consensus)
+- Maintain cluster state using Raft
 - Schedule services
 - Assign tasks to worker nodes

-- **Worker Nodes**
+#### Worker Nodes
 - Run application containers
 - Execute tasks assigned by managers
 - Do not manage cluster state

-> By default, a manager node can also run workloads as a worker.
+> By default, a manager node can also act as a worker.

 ---

 ## Docker Services

-A **service** defines how an application should run in the Swarm.
+A **service** defines how an application runs in the Swarm.

 A service specifies:
-- The container image to use
+- Container image
 - Number of replicas
-- Networking and port configuration
+- Networking and ports
 - Restart and update policies

 Docker ensures the **desired number of containers is always running**.